Impact2020 Briefing: November 5, 2019

 Fishing for votes: Amy Klobuchar made a case for her electability in Philly’s trendy Fishtown neighborhood Monday evening, writes the Philadelphia Inquirer’s Allison Steele.

-Caught in the act: The Democratic National Committee says a South Carolina staffer for Tom Steyer tried to download Harris’ volunteer data in the state.
+Caught in the act: The Democratic National Committee says a South Carolina staffer for Tom Steyer tried to steal the Harris campaign’s volunteer data in the state.
 The Charleston Post and Courier’s Jamie Lovegrove has the details on the brouhaha.

+Congressional shakeup: Republicans in the North Carolina legislature have agreed to redraw congressional district lines ahead of the 2020 election, rather than continue to fight the issue in court, reports the Raleigh News & Observer’s Will Doran.

 Way-too-early veepstakes: Stacey Abrams spoke to a crowd of 700-plus at the University of Iowa Monday night, saying she’d be “happy” to run as VP on a Democratic ticket in 2020, writes Vannessa Miller of the Cedar Rapids Gazette.